featherbear/UNSW-COMP6441/README.md

-# UNSW COMP6441 Security Engineering and Cyber Security
+# UNSW COMP6441 / COMP6841 Security Engineering and Cyber Security
 2019 Session Two Course Work

 ---

 Hello!
-I see you've stumbled upon this repository somehow.

 Here are some links that will probably be more useful to you:

 * [A bunch of posts / blog posts](https://featherbear.cc/UNSW-COMP6441/blog/categories/)